Here are edited excerpts from a recent online chat:

 A:French feta typically is milder and creamier than the Greek kind, which is tangy and salty.
 Greek feta can also have two types of milk (sheep and goat) vs. the French version, which usually is made with just sheep's milk. -- Tim Carman

 Q:In my last few community-supported agriculture (CSA) boxes, I've received some small (four-inch diameter) squashes that are flat-ish, resemble the gourds displayed around this time of year, and have green, white, and orange speckled patterns on them (but mostly white).
-I suppose I'm meant to eat these, but I've just been using them as decorations because I don't know what they are!
-Any guesses as to how I can cook them?

 A:Cut off the tops, scoop/scrape out the seeds, stuff them with a soup or grain mixture or the like, and roast at 350 degrees until the filling is hot and the pumpkin flesh is tender. -- Joe Yonan